khofstadter/navigatingthedigitalworld.com/docs/sensemaking.md

 1. why the sender is sending (e.g. to understand the reasons for a potential distortion)
 2. how much distortion is happening (e.g. by looking at the sources, references)
 3. all perspectives and find their common grounds (thesis + antithesis = synthesis). <!-- Link this to analysis/synthesis in research methodology?
 Also how can then synthesis be linked to 'creativity' to creating something novel?
-And then that if something is new for us (e.g. a new understanding) that is still very important even if it is not new for other people (e.g. they understood it last year or when they first had a child). --> This is where he can gain higher order clarity. <!-- Link to Flatland. -->
+And then that if something is new for us (e.g. a new understanding) that is still very important even if it is not new for other people (e.g. they understood it last year or when they first had a child). --> This is where we can gain higher order clarity. <!-- Link to Flatland. -->
 4. our own biases
 5. what holds us back when engaging with our out-groups,  with the perspectives we find distorted (untrue)
 6. where we can practice this kind of sensemaking in groups (where we can be honest about how much we don't know and about our doubts).